-(Thīna, middha) Tissa Sutta

-The Discourse to Tissa (on Sloth and Torpor) | S 22.84/3:106-109 Theme: Drowsiness can be overcome by insight Translated by Piya Tan ©2008

-1 Tissa the fat

-1.1 TISSA'S CONCEIT.
-Tissa the fat (Thulla Tissa), the Buddha's own paternal cousin.
-After joining the order, he lives in a forest community, but is proud of his birth.
+12 (Thīna, middha) Tissa Sutta The Discourse to Tissa (on Sloth and Torpor) | S 22.84Theme: Drowsiness can be overcome by insight Translated by Piya Tan ©2008, 2014 1 Tissa the fat 1.1 TISSA'S CONCEIT.
+Tissa the fat (Thulla Tissa) is the Buddha's paternal cousin.1 After joining the order, he lives in a forest community, but is proud of his birth.
 To worsen matters, he is also of senior years, fat and loves to wear rich robes (J 1:316).
-As such, he is often mistaken for a senior elder ($mah\bar{a}$ thera).
+As such, he is often mistaken for a senior elder (mahā thera).
 However, his lack of spiritual attainment is clearly evident in due course.
-His captious tendency, habitually and inappropriately pointing out others' faults and lecturing them, makes him rather unpopular to the point that driving his colleagues to tease and vilify him.
+His captious tendency, habitually and inappropriately pointing out others' faults and lecturing them, makes him rather unpopular to the point of driving his colleagues to tease and vilify him.
 The (Assūni) Tissa Sutta (S 21.9) relates how Tissa finally breaks down on account of his colleagues' negative reactions and goes to the Buddha in tears.
-The Buddha admonishes him, reminding him of the purpose of the holy life-in his case, to overcome anger, conceit, and scorn.2
+The Buddha admonishes him, reminding him of the purpose of the holy life-in his case, to overcome anger, conceit, and scorn.2 - 1.2 Tissa's unmindfulness.

-1.2 TISSA'S UNMINDFULNESS.
 On another occasion, the Buddha, with his divine eye, sees Tissa sleeping with mouth agape during the noon-rest and, sending a radiant hologram of himself, wakes him.
-Tissa is filled with anguish and when he confesses his mental lethargy and dissatisfaction with the holy life, the Buddha teaches him the (Thīna,middha)Tissa Sutta (S 22.84), at the end of which he becomes an arhat.3

-1.3 TISSA'S ATTAINMENT.
+Tissa is filled with anguish and when he confesses his mental lethargy and dissatisfaction with the holy life, the Buddha teaches him the (Thīna,middha) Tissa Sutta (S 22.84), at the end of which he becomes an arhat.3 - 1.3 TISSA'S ATTAINMENT.
 The Dhammapada Commentary (DhA 1.3) calls him Thulla Tissa (Tissa the fat), and gives a slightly different version of his story.
 He joins the order in old age and becomes fat through idleness.
 He spends most of his time in the assembly hall (upaṭṭhāna sāla) donning rich robes.
 Monks, taking him for a senior elder, volunteer various services for him, such as massaging his feet.
 But when his false front is uncovered, they revile him.
 Weeping, he goes before the Buddha, who instructs him to seek the pardon of those he has offended by failing to show them due honour.
-When he refuses, he relates to him the humorous story of Nārada and Devala.
-At the end of his instruction, the Buddha pronounces these twin verses:

-Akkocchi mam avadhi mam "He abused me!
+When he refuses, the Buddha relates to him the humorous story of Nārada and Devala.4 At the end of his instruction, the Buddha pronounces these twin verses: Akkocchi mam avadhi mam "He abused me!
 He beat me!
-He stole from me!"

-ye tam upanayhanti those who harbour such thoughts their anger does not subside.
-(Dh 3)

-Akkocchi mam avadhi mam "He abused me!
+ajini mam ahāsi mam He defeated me!
+He stole from me!" ye tam upanayhanti those who harbour such thoughts veram tesam na sammati their anger does not subside.
+(Dh 3) Akkocchi mam avadhi mam "He abused me!
 He beat me!
-(Dh 3)

-Akkocchi mam avadhi mam "He abused me!
-He beat me!
-He stole from me!"

-ye tam na upanayhanti those who harbour not such thoughts

-their anger as such subsides.
+ajini mam ahāsi mam He defeated me!
+He stole from me!" ye tam na upanayhanti those who harbour not such thoughts their anger as such subsides.